 5.29.
 Transferring radioactive material between hot cells can be done through a simple shield door and/or a pass box installed between hot cells.
 A conveyor can also be employed to transfer the radioactive material.
 Liquids can be delivered through the tubing either by vacuum or pressure.
-Delivery of gases can also be done by using a method similar to that for liquid.
-In particular, gas transfer should be done in a closed system to ensure that there is no risk of a radioactive release to the environment.
+Delivery of gases can be done by using a method similar to that for liquids.
+Gas transfer should be done in a closed system to ensure that there is no risk of a radioactive release to the environment.